Video manipulation: China

+European Union

+The European Union (EU) enacted its Artificial Intelligence Act (AI Act) in 2024.
+An early version of the act was first drafted in 2021, but the speed at which AI was progressing made it difficult to create specific regulations.
+Ultimately, the EU's AI Act categorizes AI technologies based on risk, ranging from "unacceptable" to high, medium, and low hazard.
+Additionally, the EU requires companies to label AI-generated images, audio, and text designed to look authentic with "a digital watermark to show the artificial origins of the content".

 United States

 The United States issued the "DEEP FAKES Accountability Act" in 2019.
 However, Hine and Luciano stated this policy only prevents the act around "unauthorized digital recreations of people".
-This established bill ultimately puts a criminal penalties for related impersonations and pornography violations.
+This established bill ultimately puts criminal penalties for related impersonations and pornography violations.
 Because of this regulation, many well-known platforms like Facebook and Twitter began to removed unlawful information that violated the policy and even require labeling regulations.

-Video Manipulation Market Failures
+Video manipulation market failures

 Some of the main reasons why large national states like the United States and China are implementing video manipulation regulations/policies are because of market failures.
-In particular, market failures that revolve around the topics of public goods and negative externalities.
+In particular, market failures revolve around the topics of public goods and negative externalities.
 Public goods refer to products and services that can be used by everyone.
 On the other hand, negative externalities are negative actions that affect someone who did not fully consent or was not involved with the situation.

-Public Goods
+Public goods

 Synthetic information, including content taken by Deepfake, is shown and available to everyone in the public eye (characteristics of general public goods).
-Because of the easy and worldwide access, misinformation is spread rapidly quickly and sometimes out of control.
+Because of the easy and worldwide access, misinformation is spread rapidly and sometimes out of control.
 In turn, lawmakers and governmental organizations create policies that control what is being put on the internet.
 One example that explicitly demonstrates content being "over-consumed" within society is "The Voice of April" event.
 The Voice of April was a day when numerous videos of Shanghai citizens were being censored and banned during COVID-19.
-However, because these videos were published on the Internet, it continued to circulate throughout China and some people even made different versions when the original content got deleted.
+However, because these videos were published on the Internet, they continued to circulate throughout China and some people even made different versions when the original content got deleted.
 Covered in MIT Technology Review, Zeyi Yang informed that videos being censored by the government were re-uploaded into copies and stored through outside social platforms.
-Due to the challenges faced by the open-access content published online, nations continue to implement more regulations in order to maintain verified information.
+Due to the challenges faced by the open-access content published online, nations continue to implement more regulations to maintain verified information.